 1. Introduction

-Inhibitory control (IC) is the cognitive process in charge of inhibiting the influence of task-irrelevant actions and information while engaging in goal-directed behavior (Miyake et al., 2000).
-Understanding how IC interacts with emotion processing and emotion regulation has been a matter of great interest throughout the years (Cohen & Henik, 2012; Fritz & Dreisbach, 2013; Pourtois et al., 2020).
-Accumulating evidence indicates bidirectional relationships between IC and emotion-driven processes.
+Inhibitory control (IC) is the cognitive process of inhibiting the influence of task-irrelevant actions and information in the context of goal-directed behavior (Miyake et al., 2000).
+Understanding how IC interacts with emotion processing and regulation has been a matter of great interest throughout the years (Cohen & Henik, 2012; Fritz & Dreisbach, 2013; Pourtois et al., 2020).
+Accumulating evidence indicates a bidirectional relationships between IC and emotion-driven processes.

-Studies have shown that negative emotional reactivity can disrupt implementation of IC.
+Studies have shown that negative emotional reactivity can disrupt IC.
 Specifically, exposure to aversive images impairs the ability to subsequently implement IC among healthy individuals (Kalanthroff et al., 2013; Verbruggen & De Houwer, 2007).
 Moreover, IC deficits have been argued to play a role in multiple psychological disorders, including major depression (Palmwood et al., 2017).
-It has been argued that IC deficits may perpetuate depression by failing to inhibit attention to negative emotional content (Joormann & Gotlib, 2010).
-According to this notion, IC plays a role in emotion regulation processes.
-Thus, it is not surprising that IC deficits and emotion regulation difficulties often coincide in conditions such as depression (Joormann & Stanton, 2016).
-Furthermore, maladaptive emotion regulation strategies such as rumination (i.e., dwelling on symptoms, causes, and the consequences of distress; Nolen-Hoeksema & Morrow, 1991) have also been associated with IC deficits (Cohen, Mor, et al., 2015a).
+Such deficits may perpetuate depression by failing to inhibit attention to negative emotional content (Joormann & Gotlib, 2010).
+Thus, IC plays a role in emotion regulation, as indicated by the concurrence of IC deficits and poor emotion regulation in depression and other conditions (Joormann & Stanton, 2016).
+Furthermore, maladaptive emotion-regulation strategies such as rumination (dwelling on the symptoms, causes, and consequences of distress; Nolen-Hoeksema & Morrow, 1991) are associated with IC deficits (Cohen, Mor, et al., 2015a).

-Given the associations between IC deficits, emotion regulation difficulties and psychopathology (Joormann & Gotlib, 2010; Selten et al., 2018; Zetsche et al., 2012), efficient use of IC may improve the ability to cope with negative emotions.
-Indeed, experimental studies have shown that recruitment of IC can attenuate emotion-driven interference (Cohen et al., 2012; Straub et al., 2020).
-For example, exposure to negative emotional stimuli can delay response times in a simple discrimination task, a phenomenon termed emotional interference (Buodo et al., 2002; Hartikainen et al., 2000).
-However, if IC is experimentally triggered using a cognitive control task, the emotional interference effect is eliminated (Cohen et al., 2011, 2012; Cohen, Moyal, et al., 2015).
-Moreover, recruitment of IC has been reported to downregulate emotion-related physiological and neural correlates (Cohen, Moyal, et al., 2015; Cohen et al., 2016).
+The associations between IC deficits, poor emotion regulation, and psychopathology (Joormann & Gotlib, 2010; Selten et al., 2018; Zetsche et al., 2012) imply that efficient IC may enable improved coping with negative emotions.
+Experimental studies have shown that recruitment of IC can attenuate emotion-driven interference (Cohen et al., 2012; Straub et al., 2020).
+For example, exposure to negative emotional stimuli can delay response times (RTs) in a simple discrimination task, a phenomenon termed emotional interference (Buodo et al., 2002; Hartikainen et al., 2000).
+However, this effect is eliminated if IC is experimentally triggered using a cognitive control task (Cohen et al., 2011, 2012; Cohen, Moyal, et al., 2015).
+Moreover, recruitment of IC downregulates physiological and neural correlates of emotion (Cohen, Moyal, et al., 2015; Cohen et al., 2016).

-Efficient IC may also contribute to the use of adaptive emotion regulation strategies such as cognitive reappraisal (Cohen & Mor, 2018).
-Cognitive reappraisal involves reinterpreting a negative event with the goal of reducing its emotional impact (Gross, 1998).
-Using cognitive reappraisal has been linked with greater well-being and fewer symptoms of anxiety and depression (e.g., Garnefski et al., 2002; Hopp et al., 2011; Joormann & Gotlib, 2010).
-Correlations between performance in a cognitive reappraisal task and an IC task have been reported at the brain and behavioral level (Cohen et al., 2014; McRae et al., 2012; Tabibnia et al., 2011).
-Moreover, transcranial direct current stimulation (tDSC) above brain regions that are implemented in IC decreased emotional arousal ratings in a reappraisal task (Feeser et al., 2014).
-Lastly, training participants to employ IC while watching negative emotional images was found to increase the propensity to use reappraisal in response to a negative personal event (Cohen & Mor, 2018).
+Efficient IC may also contribute to adaptive emotion regulation strategies, such as cognitive reappraisal (Cohen & Mor, 2018), in which a negative event is reinterpreted to reduce its emotional impact (Gross, 1998).
+Use of cognitive reappraisal is linked to greater well-being and fewer symptoms of anxiety and depression (e.g., Garnefski et al., 2002; Hopp et al., 2011; Joormann & Gotlib, 2010).
+Correlations between performance in cognitive reappraisal tasks and IC tasks have been reported at the brain and behavioral levels (Cohen et al., 2014; McRae et al., 2012; Tabibnia et al., 2011).
+Moreover, the application of transcranial direct current stimulation (tDSC) above brain regions that participate in IC decreases emotional arousal ratings in a reappraisal task (Feeser et al., 2014).
+Finally, training participants to employ IC while watching negative emotional images leads to an increased propensity to use reappraisal in response to a negative personal event (Cohen & Mor, 2018).